Andrea101288/HIL/README.md

 These are the steps of this script

-Switch to main branch
+-Switch to main branch
-Pull changes from remote
+-Pull changes from remote
-Switch to original feature branch
+-Switch to original feature branch
-Merge from main into feature branch
+-Merge from main into feature branch
-Push feature branch to remote
+-Push feature branch to remote

 run 'pip install requirements.txt'

 change setting.py inserting your git folders and your branches run 'python gitMergeTool.py'